-possible was to perform lt validation of the computational model establishing through а comparison between the simulation results for both spreading and dispersion of Freon 22 accomplished in a 3D test room and the results of the experimental surveys by Gilham et al., (1997).
-The results indicated that a liquid-like stratification effect existed in the spreading while the results proved to be in good qualitative agreement with the experimental data (Gilham et al., 2000).
+possible to perform lt was the validation of the computational model establishing comparison through а between the simulation results for both spreading and dispersion of Freon 22 accomplished in a 3D test room and the results of the experimental surveys by Gilham et al., (1997).
+The results indicated that a liquid-like stratification effect existed in the spreading while the results in good gualitative proved to be agreement with the experimental data (Gilham et al., 2000).

-According to the experimental graph that it is shown in figure 1, after 300 seconds the concentration of CO2 was about 20 % while the CFD simulation showed it to be near 18%.
+According to the experimental graph that it is shown in figure 1, after 300 seconds the concentration of CO_2 was about 20 % while the CFD simulation showed it to be near 18%.
 Also, both graphs indicate a gradual increasing trend.